AlexFazio64/gaen-thesis/README.md

 # GAEN: Generative AI for Enhanced Narrative

-Source Code is available in the different branches of this repository
+original data sets are not included in the repo to avoid any licensing issues.